 By Ted Lipien for Cold War Radio Museum

-Who was the first chief news writer for U.S. taxpayer-funded Voice of America (VOA), hidden for decades from history, who after leaving VOA and joining the Communist Party USA received the Stalin International Peace Prize worth over $235,000 in today’s dollars?
-Very few people know that the person who was in effect the first or one of the first Voice of America newsroom directors was a Communist sympathizer and later a Communist Party member.
-While at VOA, he defended Stalin and refused to believe that the Soviet leader was a mass murderer.
-When he received the Stalin Peace Prize, he was one of the best known Communists in America.
-He was later in a group of American Communists who cried when they read Nikita Khrushchev’s 1956 speech describing Stalin’s crimes, but he would neither repudiate nor return his Soviet prize.
-He never expressed any regrets about anything he wrote for VOA and until his death defended his support of Communism, Stalin and Soviet Russia as historically necessary.
+Who was one of the first chief news writers for U.S. taxpayer-funded Voice of America (VOA), hidden for decades from history, who after leaving VOA and joining the Communist Party USA received the Stalin International Peace Prize worth over $235,000 in today’s dollars?
+Very few people know that the person who was in effect one of the first Voice of America newsroom directors was a Communist sympathizer and later a Communist Party member.
+While writing VOA English news broadcasts during most of 1943, he defended Stalin and refused to believe that the Soviet leader was a mass murderer.
+When he awarded the Stalin Peace Prize in December 1953 several months after the death of Soviet dictator Joseph Stalin , he was one of the best known Communists in America.
+He was later in a group of American Communists who cried when they read Nikita Khrushchev’s 1956 speech describing Stalin’s crimes, but he would neither repudiate nor return his Stalin Peace Prize.
+He never expressed any regrets about anything he wrote for VOA in 1943 and until his death defended his earlier support of Communism, Stalin and Soviet Russia as historically justified and necessary.
 9

 His granddaughter, Molly Jong-Fast (daughter of feminist writer Erica Jong of the Fear of Flying fame) recalled that the great Chilean poet Pablo Neruda, a fellow Communist, wrote a poem about her famous grandfather, with a line, You who are jailed.
 I embrace you, my comrade….
 10 In the period of McCarthyite hysteria and paranoia, he was briefly jailed, but not for anything related to his much earlier work at the Voice of America.
 He had refused to disclose the names of members in a pro-Soviet front organization.